vivainio/zipget-rs/README.md

 - **Intelligent Caching**: Files are cached using MD5 hash of the URL to avoid re-downloading
 - **Multi-Format Archive Support**: Extract both ZIP and tar.gz (.tgz) archives automatically
 - **GitHub Releases Integration**: Download latest or specific tagged releases from GitHub repositories
+- **S3 Support**: Download files from AWS S3 buckets using `s3://` URLs with AWS CLI integration
 - **Recipe-Based Batch Processing**: Process multiple downloads from JSON recipes
 - **Version Management**: Automatically upgrade GitHub releases to latest versions
-- **Mixed Sources**: Combine URL downloads and GitHub releases in a single recipe
+- **Mixed Sources**: Combine URL downloads, GitHub releases, and S3 downloads in a single recipe
 - **Flexible Output**: Extract to directories and/or save files with custom names
 - **Cross-Platform**: Works on Windows, macOS, and Linux